Telion/ReaperTrackSwitcher/README.md

 By default, RTS supports up to 32 groups and up to 128 configs per group.
 You can increase these limits; see "RTS Utils.lua".

-## Disclaimer
-These scripts are third-party extensions to Reaper and are not endorsed by its maintainers.
-There is absolutely no warranty provided for these scripts.
-You may use the scripts for any legal purpose you desire, but no support is offered.